 Neurohacking is all about using the right tool for the job.
 While racetams and transcranial stimulators more directly interface with our brain and neurochemistry, there are other less obvious ways to impact our psychological well-being and subjective experience.
+Qualia Synbiotic was developed to optimize one of these less obvious ways, which is our gut health.
+Understanding the relationship between its microbes and our brain function and mental health is a widely overlooked aspect of cognitive health.

 “At any given moment, you have somewhere between 10 trillion and 100 trillion microorganisms inhabiting your gut — that’s more microbes in your bowels than there are cells in your body.
 If that isn’t impressive enough, consider that collectively these microbes have about 150 times as many genes as your own genome.
 Scientists are still trying to figure out exactly which microbes make up the human microbiome, but it’s estimated to contain more than 1,000 species and 7,000 distinct strains of bacteria.
 Your gut is never alone.” (via How Your Gut Affects Your Mood)